-We applied certain limited procedures to the management's discussion and analysis and the schedules relating to pensions and other postemployment benefits, which are required supplementary information (RSI) that supplements the basic financial statements.
-Our procedures consisted of inquiries of management regarding the methods of preparing the information, including whether the RSI has been measured and presented in accordance with prescribed guidelines, whether the methods of measurement and preparation have been changed from the prior period and the reasons for any such changes, and whether there were any significant assumptions or interpretations underlying the measurement or presentation of the RSI.
-We compared the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.
+With respect to the required supplementary information (RSI) accompanying the financial statements, we made certain inquiries of management about the methods of preparing the RSI, including whether the RSI has been measured and presented in accordance with prescribed guidelines, whether the methods of measurement and preparation have been changed from the prior period and the reasons for any such changes, and whether there were any significant assumptions or interpretations underlying the measurement or presentation of the RSI.
+We compared the RSI for consistency with management's responses to the foregoing inquiries, the basic financial statements, and other knowledge obtained during the audit of the basic financial statements.
+Because these limited procedures do not provide sufficient evidence, we did not express an opinion or provide any assurance on the RSI.